anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 and/or responses, extensions can also be used to signal server policy (for example, specifying the conditions of use for existing response structures).
 Extensions that are primarily about signaling server policy are often called "profiles".
+Profile extensions are often used by a class of RDAP server operators, such as the [@icann-profile] used by gTLD registries and registrars and the [@nro-profile] used by RIRs.

 Profile extensions often do the following: